Koredotcom/docs/docs/xo/searchai/setup-search-ai.md

 To Test Answers, go to the **Answer Configuration** page and use the **Test Answers** option.
 Enter a query and verify the application's answers.
 Use the debug option to understand the application's behavior and the generated answers.

 With these steps, your Search AI setup is complete and ready to provide answers to your users.
 For specific details and scenarios, refer to the detailed documentation on different topics.
+Note that the virtual assistant uses SearchAI to answer user queries based on a specific fallback setting discussed below.

 ## Virtual Assistant Fallback Configuration